How to Choose a Provider

 As the name suggests, these companies manufacture and install new elevators, as well as providing maintenance, repair and modernization services.
 They have a national coverage area and a full-service support team with customer call centers, customer web portals, and field teams that are trained to service all OEM’s elevators.
 You can choose a provider like Kone, Schindler, Otis Elevator, TK Elevator and Mitsubishi.

-2. Regional Service Providers.
+2. Regional ELevator Service Provider.

 These companies focus on providing local elevator maintenance, repair and modernization services.
 There are many regional service providers, and this web site will make it easy for you to choose a provider.
 Some companies have a single branch and cover a small area while others may have 4 or 5 branches to provide a regional coverage area.
 They generally have a support team that includes emergency phone numbers but don’t always provide a customer web portal.
 Their field teams may have been originally trained by an OEM.